Co-Innovation Labs: Rapidly Test and Learn in Living Labs

 We run these as company-specific projects or collaborative efforts to take advantage of cross-pollinated thinking and to execute potential partnership toolkits in highly charged spaces.

-Outcomes can be diverse: re-skilling and building internal muscle in technical teams with experiential learning in rapidly changing disruptive tech areas, advancing a new idea or product, exploring new business models, establishing new partnerships, developing collaborative use cases, developing frameworks for more effective startup-corporate collaboration, and co-developing decision briefs are examples.
+Outcomes can be diverse: advancing a new idea or product, exploring new business models, establishing new partnerships, developing collaborative use cases, activating startup-corporate collaboration and validation, and co-developing decision briefs are examples.

-We are running three Labs in 2018, each with their own focus and outcomes:
+We are running several Labs in 2018-19, each with their own focus and outcomes.

-The HyperX Lab is designed for companies to work closely with a vetted, highly qualified multi-disciplinary university team or startup around specific challenges, to explore a new business model, ideate a new product or service, or develop proofs of concept or MVP.
+The Disruptive Tech Lab is designed for companies to work closely with a vetted, highly qualified multi-disciplinary university intern team or startup around specific challenges, to explore a new business model, ideate a new product or service, or develop proofs of concept or MVP.

-Teams are carefully curated to ensure highly relevant skillsets and frameworks, facilitation, and mentors are provided to provide high value outcomes.
-Themes for 2018 revolve around Blockchain, AI, IoT, AR/VR, and other disruptive technologies.
+Themes for 2018-19 revolve around Blockchain, AI, IoT, AR/VR, and other disruptive technologies.

 The U.S. healthcare system, with its brick and mortar, provider-centric business model where doctors dispense face-to-face care during scheduled appointments, is ripe for digital disruption.
 Although many factors have insulated health care for years, change is coming.

-Platforms, networks, machine learning and artificial intelligence have enormous potential to solve problems that have plagued the industry for decades, according to Barry Libert, CEO of OpenMatters and a senior fellow at Wharton’s SEI Center for Advanced Studies in Management.
+Platforms, networks, machine learning and artificial intelligence have enormous potential to solve problems that have plagued the industry for decades.
 Leveraging technology to create safer environments with immediate care offers great opportunities for enhancing quality of care while reducing insurer costs.